equinor/subscript/docs/scripts/prtvol2csv.rst

 If `FIP=3` in RPTSOL, the PRT file will also contain report of in-place volumes for any additional FIP-vectors.
 Default is to export volumes per FIPNUM, but any FIP-vector can be specified using the ``fipname`` option.
-However, the column name will always be FIPNUM in the csv-file, as required by ``webviz-subsurface`` plugin "VolumetricAnalysis".
+By using the ``rename4webviz`` option, the column name would be set to FIPNUM in the csv-file for any FIP-vector, as required by ``webviz-subsurface`` plugin ``VolumetricAnalysis``.
+This renaming is not needed for ``Webviz-Sumo``.
 An additional column with the actual FIPNAME is included for information.

 Region and zone support